 This charlotte featured prominently at a family brunch she threw while still a newlywed.
 It took center stage on the table, which practically heaved with platters of salad (pasta, potato, greens), smoked fish, deviled eggs, stuffed cherry tomatoes and all manner of cookies and sweet bars, which were cut into perfectly identical rectangles or diamonds (my sister’s specialty).
 At the time, the combination of soft buttered bread, soaked in a bath of eggs whipped with broth and wine, all tossed with grated Gruyère and baked until puffed and golden, was a revelation to my callow self.
 I couldn’t stop scooping mounds of the light, airy dish, strings of gooey Swiss stretching between the casserole and spoon as it made its way to my waiting plate.
 I requested the recipe and subsequently made that charlotte for dozens of my own dinner parties and social gatherings over the years.

 My allergy-friendly version is a tad heavier but just as tasty and moreish.
-You’ll enjoy a pillowy, creamy, cheesy soufflée-like dish, perfect for spooning onto your plate beside any of the other appetizers and salads on offer at our shower table.
-And don’t forget the desserts–they all look fantastic as well.
+You’ll enjoy a pillowy, creamy, cheesy soufflée-like dish, perfect for spooning onto your plate for special occasions–or just because.
 Let’s eat!

 Savory “Wine & Cheese” Charlotte

 A kind of savory bread pudding, this charlotte is very reminsicent of soufflé, though a wee bit denser, and perfect for a party or brunch table.
 The combination of cashews, squash, dijon and apple cider vinegar mimic the flavors of wine and cheese admirably here.
 This is best served hot from the oven.

 8-9 slices mildly-flavored bread (I used sourdough rice bread), cut into 1/2 inch (1 cm) cubes–see note